-The seed list goes live on our website in late November.
+The seed list goes live on our website at the end of November.
 Members who can’t use a computer can request a printed seed list.

 Members can browse the list and place a seed order, ideally through our online system.
 Because some seed is in short supply and in great demand, we ask members to make 1st and 2nd choices so we can make up their order if we run out of certain seed.